MattWong-ca/swift-tickets-navh/README.md

 [Insert image soon]

 # 📝 About
 Swift Tickets is an NFT ticketing platform that disrupts the $78B Event Tickets market, leveraging Worldcoin's World ID to prevent bots from buying tickets of artists like Taylor Swift.
+We're on a mission to provide fans with a fair chance to buy tickets to their favourite concerts, sporting events, and more.
+We provide a fair chance at tickets, the option to buy in crypto, and *transparency* in the ticketing process.

 ### 🤖 "It's Me, Hi, I'm The Problem, It's Me"
 You've likely heard of Ticketmaster’s inability to handle bots, especially in November '22 when fans waited HOURS (just to get nothing), or most recently in August '23, when their Eras Tour Verified Fan program was basically a lottery ticket—thousands of fans were waitlisted.